FAIMER logo

 India

 Dr. Sucheta Dandekar is Professor of Biochemistry at Era’s Lucknow Medical College, Lucknow, India.
-She also is adjunct faculty at Manipal Academy of Health Education.
-She was formerly Professor and Head of the Department of Biochemistry at Seth G.S.
-Medical College and K.E.M.
-Hospital, Mumbai.
+She also is an adjunct faculty at Manipal Academy of Health Education.
+She was formerly Professor and head of the Department of Biochemistry at Seth G.S.
+Medical College and KEM Hospital, Mumbai.
 She has to her credit five books and several publications in national and international journals.
-She has actively participated in all student-related activities and coordinated the student mentorship and parent teacher programs.
+She actively participated in all student-related activities and coordinated the student mentorship and parent-teacher programs.

-Dr. Dandekar was appointed to the Task Force of the Medical Council of India, Vision 2015, as a subject expert to draw the Biochemistry curriculum.
+Dr. Dandekar was appointed to the Task Force of the Medical Council of India, Vision 2015, as a subject expert to draw the biochemistry curriculum.
 She is an active member of the Medical Education Technology Cell at her institute.
-She serves as faculty at the GSMC-FAIMER, PSG-FAIMER, and MAHE-FAIMER Regional Institutes.
+She serves as faculty at the GSMC-, PSG-, and MAHE-FAIMER Regional Institutes.

-An International FAIMER Institute 2010 Fellow, Dr. Dandekar has been awarded the International Fellowship in Medical Education (IFME) and received the Master’s in Health Profession Education (MHPE) from Keele University, U.K. She has a keen interest in interprofessional education, integrating the basic sciences with clinical sciences and spreading the awareness of social accountability.
+An International FAIMER Institute 2010 Fellow, Dr. Dandekar has been awarded the International Fellowship in Medical Education (IFME) and received the master’s in health professions education (MHPE) from Keele University, UK.
+She has a keen interest in interprofessional education, integrating the basic sciences with clinical sciences and spreading the awareness of social accountability.
 Dr. Dandekar has conducted many workshops at the national level related to mentoring, early clinical experience, and interprofessional education, to name a few.

 Project Advisor